zgraphzack/jetendo/README.txt

 Installing Jetendo CMS

-Make sure you follow the instructions in the jetendo-server project README so you have the pre-requisite software installed and configured prior to using Jetendo CMS.
+Make sure you follow the README files in the jetendo-server project so you have the pre-requisite software installed and configured prior to using Jetendo CMS.
 The jetendo-server README includes the instructions for installing Jetendo CMS.

+Virtual Machine

 You can also download a preconfigured virtual machine at Jetendo.com.